 The length of time a management node waits for a heartbeat message from another management node is now configurable using the

 ndb_restore could abort during the last stages of a restore using attribute promotion or demotion into an existing table.
 This could happen if a converted attribute was nullable and the backup had been run on active database.
 (Bug #17275798)

-DBUTILdata node block is now less strict about the order in which it receives certain messages from other
+DBUTILdata node block is now less strict about the order in which it receives certain messages from other nodes.
+(Bug #17052422)